Dénes Pataky

 Dénes Pataky (25 June 1916 - 7 April 1987) was a Hungarian figure skater who competed in men's singles.
 He was a four-time gold medalist at the Hungarian Figure Skating Championships from 1933 to 1936.
-He also won the silver medal at the 1934 European Figure Skating Championships, captured the bronze medal at the 1935 World Figure Skating Championships, and finished ninth at the 1936 Winter Olympics.
+He also won the silver medal at the 1934 European Figure Skating Championships, won the bronze medal at the 1935 World Figure Skating Championships, and finished ninth at the 1936 Winter Olympics.